Previous

 The two new laboratory buildings B128 and B129 at the Technical University of Denmark (DTU) house the Department of Building and Construction.
 B128 and B129 are an upgrade of the institute’s research environment within Arctic technology and geotechnical engineering.

-With the new advanced research facilities, which are designed as a natural addition to the university campus, the two laboratory buildings makes DTU’s research within technical geology, geotechnical engineering and the development of sustainable building materials visible at campus.
+With the advanced research facilities, which are designed as a natural addition to the university campus, the two laboratory buildings make DTU’s research within technical geology, geotechnical engineering, and the development of sustainable building materials visible on campus.
 The buildings contain laboratories, research facilities, and office facilities as well as common areas.

 The new laboratory facilities have been established as extensions to the existing buildings B118 and B119.
 The extension east of B118 is for Arctic research.
-The second extension, which is located in the garden space between B118 and B119, is for the geotechnical research area.
-The buildings are placed close to the associated researchers’ offices, which are located in the original buildings on Campus which were designed by the renowned architectural duo of Niels and Eva Koppel.
+The second extension, which is in the garden space between B118 and B119 is for the geotechnical research area.
+The buildings are placed close to the associated researchers’ offices, which are in the original buildings on Campus and were designed by the renowned architectural duo of Niels and Eva Koppel.

 Building B128 is organized around a central, stabilizing core.
-Here, generic laboratories are oriented to the east and north, with windows and sun shading adapted to the functionality and furnishing options of each individual rooms.
-Laboratories and spaces for analysis that require daylight are located on the ground floor, while the functions that do not require daylight are located in the basement around the existing connecting tunnel.
+Here, universal laboratories are oriented to the east and north, with windows and sun shading adapted to the functionality and furnishing options of each room.
+Laboratories and spaces for analysis that require daylight are located on the ground floor, while the functions that do not require daylight are in the basement around the existing connecting tunnel.
+The Universal laboratories have various functions.
+For example, one includes an area for computer work, and another has ‘walk-in cabinets’ that serve as rooms within a room.
+These cabinets function as a Faraday cage for the NMR machine itself and its associated rack.

 Client